techbrett/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 When you turn on the organization-wide or per-organizer **Anonymous participants can join a meeting** setting, your organizers have the **Unverified participants can join the meeting** setting in their **Meeting options**.
 The **Unverified participants can join the meeting** setting is **On** by default, but your organizers can turn this setting **Off** for specific meetings to restrict access.
 If you turn off the organization-wide or using per-organizer **Anonymous participants can join a meeting** policy setting, organizers don’t have this meeting option.

-When the Anonymous users can join a meeting unverified setting is turned off and Anonymous users can join a meeting after verifying setting is set to No, unverified anonymous users can’t join any meetings in your organization.

 ## Anonymous users can join a meeting after verifying with an email code (Public Preview for Teams Premium)

 > [!NOTE]